dataloop-ai-apps/simple-hrnet-adapter/README.md

 3. **Recipe Configuration**: Use the recipe example in `assets/recipe_example.json` as a template, which shows how the ontology should be configured for pose estimation tasks.

 **Important**: The keypoint labels must match exactly as shown above (case-sensitive) for the model to function correctly.
-The model maps its output keypoints to these specific label names.
+The model maps its output keypoints to these specific COCO format label names.

 ### 2. Required Annotation Templates